sannae/the-notebook/docs/cloud/docker.md

 ### Processes

-* `docker ps -a`: list of containers and their statuses
+* `docker ps -a`: list of all containers and their statuses

 ### Images